wotakumoe/wotaku/brewing.md

 ---
 title: Brewing
-description: Cool projects under development.
+description: Discover and contribute to exciting projects under development!
+Enhance your manga and anime experience with these upcoming websites and software.
 next: false
 ---
 # Brewing